 If you’d like to take a closer look at this bundle, you can find it in the Teaching Exceptional Kinders shop or on TPT.

-Be sure to save this post if you’d like to come back to these tips for using social stories in your kindergarten calming space.
+Be sure to save this post if you’d like to come back to these tips for using social skills stories in your kindergarten calming space.
 Just add the pin below to your favorite teaching board on Pinterest so you can quickly find these tips and resources when you’re setting up your own calm down corner.